ConnorMaloney/cooperbot-ruby/README.md

 # cooperbot
-Voice recognition bot that helps out with bomb disposal (KTANE)
+Voice recognition bot that helps out with bomb disposal (KTANE) and various tasks

 ## Installation